bateske/ArduboyWebFlasher/README.md

 ## To-do

+1. Add progress bar to .arduboy uploads
+2. Option to (safely) upload .bin to development data
-1. Turn code into library so it can easily be embedded into websites
+3. Turn code into library so it can easily be embedded into websites
-2. Ability to handle .arduboy files

 ## Possibly To-do

 1. Ability to backup .hex and .bin file from device
 2. Ability to backup and upload EEPROM from device
 3. Ability to verify uploads

 # Acknowledgements